 What are the nutritional benefits of Oranges?

-- Carbs2: Carbs and water are the primary components of Oranges.
+- Carbs: Carbs and water are the primary components of Oranges.
 They help boost your energy level.

-- Fiber2: Oranges are also a good source of fiber.
+- Fiber: Oranges are also a good source of fiber.
 They are mainly effective for improving digestion.

-- Vitamin C2: Oranges are rich in Vitamin C, which can help reduce inflammation and also boost metabolism.
+- Vitamin C: Oranges are rich in vitamin C, which can help reduce inflammation and also boost metabolism.

-- Citric acid2: Oranges contain citric acid in large quantities.
+- Citric acid: Oranges contain citric acid in large quantities.
 They may help prevent kidney stones.

-- Blood Cholesterol2: Experts believe the combination of fiber and flavonoid in oranges can help reduce blood cholesterol levels significantly.
+- Blood Cholesterol: Experts believe the combination of fiber and flavonoid in oranges can help reduce blood cholesterol levels significantly.

 How to tell if an Orange goes bad?

 Detecting a bad Orange isn’t complicated.
 Here are some of the most common indications of an Orange gone bad.